Grand Rapids Marijuana Charter Amendment Explained

 So, what happens if a state police officer or sheriff's deputy busts someone inside city limits for smoking a marijuana joint?
 The state police officer or sheriff's deputy can choose to either cite the person using the Grand Rapids civil infraction or the state's one-year misdemeanor law.
 To be clear, only Grand Rapids police officers are mandated to write violators for the civil infraction.
 However, it is hoped that enlightened county and state police officers will choose to use the civil infraction instead of the Draconian state criminal laws.

 Fall 2017 Update.
-Since passage of the Grand Rapids Charter Amendment, state and county police officers are still choosing to write marijuana criminal charges using the state's possession and use of marijuana laws, even though the person was inside Grand Rapids City limits.
+Since passage of the Grand Rapids Charter Amendment, state and county police officers are still choosing to write marijuana criminal charges using the state's possession and use of marijuana laws, even though the person was caught inside Grand Rapids City limits.
 These officers have the discretion to use the Grand Rapids Ordinance OR the state laws, and are either choosing or have been instructed to use the state criminal laws.

 Real Case Study.